brunohmdev7/brunohmdev7/README.md

 ###

-<p align="left">I'm Software Developer passionate solving problems with code and good practices.
+<p align="left">I'm a Software Developer passionate about solving problems with code and good practices.
 I believe that good software goes beyond making it work: it should be readable, testable, and easy to evolve.</p>

 ###